-Meghan Markle is due to give birth this spring, but the anticipation over what she’ll choose as her first royal baby name has been in full swing since she announced her pregnancy in October.
+The boy was born at 7 pounds, 3 ounces at 5:26 a.m. local time, according to a press release.
+But the anticipation over what the Duchess will choose as her first royal baby name has been in full swing since she announced her pregnancy in October.
 Whether the Duchess of Sussex and Prince Harry, the Duke of Sussex will name their royal baby with something conventional by royal standards or something different is up for debate.

-The naming of this royal child is, in essence, less consequential than the naming of royals who are higher on the line of succession.
-Meghan Markle’s baby will be the seventh heir to the throne, providing a bit more “leniency” to the naming process, Arbiter explains.
+Still, the naming of this royal child is, in essence, less consequential than the naming of royals who are higher on the line of succession.
+Meghan Markle’s baby is the seventh heir to the throne, providing a bit more “leniency” to the naming process, Arbiter explains.

-As the stakes are a bit lower than they are for HRH-affixed royal names, the Duke and Duchess of Sussex could definitely choose to call the royal baby something untraditional, according to royal expert, Vanity Fair royal correspondent and the author of Harry and Meghan: Life, Loss, and Love, Katie Nicholl.
+As the stakes are a bit lower than they are for HRH-affixed royal names, the Duke and Duchess of Sussex was free to call the royal baby something untraditional, according to royal expert, Vanity Fair royal correspondent and the author of Harry and Meghan: Life, Loss, and Love, Katie Nicholl.
 “There’s a lot of speculation that Meghan’s going to want to go for something quite untraditional, possibly an American name or a modern name.
 It’s possible,” Nicholl tells TIME.

-Arbiter adds that the pair may look to the family tree for inspiration.
-Prince Harry and Meghan Markle may honor Prince Philip, just as it was a “given” that the Duke and Duchess of Cambridge named their first child Prince George — now the third in line to the throne — after King George VI, Queen Elizabeth’s father.
+But Arbiter thought that the pair might have looked to the family tree for inspiration.
+Prince Harry and Meghan Markle may honor Prince Philip, just as it was a “given” that the Duke and Duchess of Cambridge named their first child Prince George — now the third in line to the throne — after King George VI, Queen Elizabeth II’s father.

 Still, including the Queen in the naming and making sure she’s notified of the final decision first is definitely a royal custom.
 “She’s the head of the family, she’s been Queen for over 66 years — really it’s just a mark of respect to the matriarch of the family,” Arbiter says.